Overview

 Additional information about Cherry Creek Investment Advisors, Inc. is available via the

 SEC’s web site www.adviserinfo.sec.gov.
-The SEC’s web site also provides information
+The SEC’s web site also provides information about

-as investment advisor representatives of CCIA.
+investment advisor representatives of CCIA.

 2